Empathy emerges from stealth with $13M for a digital assistant aimed at bereaved families – TechCrunch

 The Israeli startup is launching first in the U.S. market, and it’s doing so with $13 million in funding co-led by VCs General Catalyst and Aleph.

-Some 3 million people on average die in the U.S. each year — a number that has seen some spikes more recently due to Covid-19.
+Some 3 million people on average die in the U.S. each year — a number that has seen some spikes more recently due to COVID-19.
 And despite it being one of the more natural and predictable of things that we will all go through sooner or later, it’s not something that many people prepare for, whether it’s due to fear or religion or simply not wanting to dwell on morbid subjects.
 Ironically, that hasn’t been helped by the fact that it has in turn created a pretty significant stigma around building services to help people deal with it, either for themselves, or on behalf of others.

 In very typical startup fashion, this spells opportunity, of course.